 When couples therapy is not the right choice

 Couples therapy is contraindicated when there is a history of ongoing physical violence in the relationship.
-Also, as long as one partner is involved in an affair and is not ready or willing to admit and give up the affair, I cannot provide couples therapy.
-In these cases I sometimes recommend a thorough couples assessment followed by individual treatment first.
+Also, as long as one partner is involved in an affair and is not ready or willing to admit and/or give up the affair, I cannot provide couples therapy.
+In these cases I sometimes recommend a thorough couples assessment followed by individual therapy for one or both partners.

 Cases of substance abuse

-If one or both partners struggle with substance abuse, the abuse needs to be addressed in additional specialized treatment.
-Couples therapy will be offered once treatment for the substance abuse has started and has been consistent.
+If one or both partners struggle with substance abuse, the abuse itself needs to be addressed by additional specialized treatment.
+Couples therapy can be offered once treatment for substance abuse has started and has been consistent.
 Couples therapy can then take place concurrently with ongoing recovery treatments and programs- including 12 Step approaches and/or other approaches.

 Marathon Couples Coaching Sessions